 MnSCU's strategic plan for 2010-2014 details the system's commitment to increasing access, opportunity, and success among a diverse array of students, including adult learners.
-The education is significantly higher than the national average of 63 percent, and second only to the District of Columbia.
+The the development of local programs that recruit and retain underrepresented students.
+More recently, MnSCU was awarded a grant by the Lumina Foundation to create a program to increase and universities.